 A small social enterprise in Ethiopia is using the Clean and Conserve Education Program to combine education and action, with the goal of improving kids’ health.
 Beautiful Minds Ethiopia focuses on encouraging healthy behaviors, particularly around environmental and hygiene issues, with children in public schools and day care centers in Ethiopia’s capital, Addis Ababa.
-At the same time, the emerging social enterprise is working to recycle leftover soaps from hotels and provide schools and families to proper hand washing easier and more affordable.
+At the same time, the emerging social enterprise is working to recycle leftover soaps from hotels and provide that recycled soap to schools and families, making proper hand washing easier and more affordable.

 Biniyam Solomon of Beautiful Minds Ethiopia told us about the organization’s activities and how Clean and Conserve has helped them in their work.

 “We provide behavioral change trainings to school administrators as well as the children themselves.
 We also recycle leftover soap from hotel and spas and provide it to school children for hand washing.
 There are various organizations working to change hygiene behaviors, but purchasing soap remains a hardship for poor families.
 We are trying to fill this gap between organizations and individuals that are working to improve hygiene behavior and the families who cannot afford soap,” Biniyam said.
 “We are using Clean and Conserve in our hygiene and hand washing campaigns.
 We appreciate that the graphics are so international and can fit many cultures and colors.”